SonarSource/sonar-java/CONTRIBUTING.md

 ### Clean commit history

-To ease the review, please minimize and have a clean history of commits in your pull request.
-Your commit should have a single purpose.
+To ease the review, please have a clean, minimal history of commits in your pull request.
+Your commits should have a single purpose.
 This will help to make your contribution accepted as we like to keep a clean linear history and prefer rebase over merging commits.